top of page

 • Financial authorization forms

-These documents often impact medical decisions, finances, or family authority, making accuracy especially important.
+These documents often affect medical decisions, finances, and family authority—making accuracy essential.

 Patient Awareness and Willingness Are Required

-In hospital settings, mobile notaries take additional care to:
+In hospital settings, we take extra care to:

 • Confirm the patient is alert and responsive

-• Pause or decline service if legal requirements are not met
+• Pause or decline if requirements are not met

 Coordination With Hospital Staff

-All signers must present valid government-issued photo identification.
+All signers must present valid government-issued photo ID, such as:

 • Florida driver’s license